Sisautiya

 Sisautiya सिसौटिया (or sometimes Sisotiya) is a small and most populated village in the southernmost part of Nepal commonly known as Madhesh or Terai.
 Sisautiya is 9 km north of the Indian border, 18 km south from Brahathawa municipality 9 km west from district headquarters Malangawa.
 It is located at 26°52'0N 85°34'0E with an altitude of 79 metres(262 feet) There is a customs checkpoint at the border crossing.
 It is part of the Sarlahi district and Province No. 2.
 It forms the main part of the Sisautiya village development committee.
 At the time of the 2011 Nepal census it had a population of 13,729 people living in 2259 individual households.

 Etymology

 Demographics

 At the time of the 2011 Nepal census it had a population of 13,729 people residing in 2,259 individual households.
-People here lives are Madhesi (Mandal, jha, yadav, Patel, Raut,Thakur,Shah,Chaudhary,Ram,Baitha,Mahato) and few Phadi.
+People here lives are Madhesi (Mandal, Jha, Yadav, Patel, Raut, Thakur, Shah, Chaudhary, Ram, Baitha, and Mahato) and few Phadi.